Accommodations in centrally-located three-star or four-star hotels. Rooming on a triple basis. Double rooms: $280 per person.

 Board your coach for the short drive north to the Victorian resort of Bangor.

-The breathtaking scenery of Irish land and seascapes is yours to enjoy as you skirt the North Antrim coast.
-Marvel at the wild beauty of the Antrim Glens and glimpse the Mull of Kintyre in distant Scotland, across the Irish Sea.
+The breathtaking scenery of Irish landscapes and seascapes is yours to enjoy as you explore the North Antrim coast.

 Pick up some information at the Visitor Centre's Tourist Information area before visiting the stunning volcanic rock formations known as the Giant's Causeway, said to have been built by the legendary Finn McCool.
 See how 40,000 mostly hexagonal columns are spectacularly stacked together in formations bearing evocative names such as Wishing Chair, Organ, and Giant's Gate.

-Continue to Portrush, a popular resort set on a peninsula and flanked by sandy beaches.
+Continue to a popular seaside resort set on a peninsula flanked by sandy beaches.